stephen-quiton/stephen-quiton.github.io/pages/FW4-Advanced-Setups.md

 pip install custodian --user
 ```

 As for wrapping our QChem job, it's a relatively short script.
-But before that, transfer over your own qchem input qchem.inp (preferably a short geometry optimization) and put the following error-inducing parameter in the $rem section:
+But before that, transfer over your own qchem input qchem_custodian.inp (or you can use the one in [this directory](https://github.com/squiton/squiton.github.io/tree/master/tutorial_docs/4-Advanced_Setups)) and put the following error-inducing parameter in the $rem section:

 ```
 max_scf_cycles = 2
 ```
-Then, create the following python script (custodian.py)
+Then, create the following python script (custodian_QC.py)

 ```python
 #A Custodian wrapper for QChem jobs.
 Intended to be run from SLURM.
 Effectively replaces 'qchem mol.inp'